malmriv/AutomaticASIS_Streamlit/README.md

   - Adapter name
   - Transport protocol (e.g. HTTPS, SFTP, JDBC...)
   - Address/host (e.g. `https://mycrm.company.com/api/v1`)

-After that, a second script analyzes the `.csv` and adds two extra columns with internal call mappings ("who calls whom").
+- After that, a second script analyzes the `.csv` and adds two extra columns with internal call mappings ("who calls whom").
+- Everything is packaged in a Docker container which runs on [Streamlit](https://streamlit.io/).
+Disclaimer: I did use Google's [gemini-cli](https://github.com/google-gemini/gemini-cli) help for this part, because I had never used Streamlit before.
+I knew services like Vercel or Render, but they do not seem to allow temporary file creation.
+So, if anything does not work well, please let me know!

 ### Key features